What to Expect at Your Child's Cardiac Center Outpatient Visit

-This page will help you prepare your child about what to expect during their outpatient visit to the Cardiac Center at CHOP's Main Hospital Location.
+This page will help you prepare your child about what to expect during their outpatient visit to the Buerger Center for Advanced Pediatric Care at CHOP’s Main Philadelphia Campus Location.
 Most of these procedures will be the same if your child receives outpatient services at one of our CHOP Specialty Care Centers.
 You can talk to your child's clinical care team if you have additional questions about what to expect and how best to prepare your child.

 If you are coming to the hospital for an inpatient stay, please refer to our inpatient guide.

 When you arrive at the Cardiology Clinic on the Twelfth floor of the Buerger Center, please check in at the Registration desk.

 Parents may need to review or sign some paperwork, then your family can relax in the waiting room until your child's name is called.